LIU Sharks men's basketball: Blackbirds

+The LIU Brooklyn Blackbirds team represented the Brooklyn campus of LIU.
 Following Long Island University's founding in 1927, it soon entered intercollegiate athletic competition.
 Initially, its sports teams wore blue uniforms and became known as the Blue Devils.
 In 1935, a Brooklyn Eagle reporter saw the basketball team in its new black uniforms and stated that the team looked like blackbirds, and a new nickname was born.

 LIU was a national basketball powerhouse in the 1930s and 1940s under Clair Bee, who compiled the highest winning percentage in major college basketball history, and the 1935–36 team was retroactively recognized as the pre-NCAA tournament national champion by the Premo-Porretta Power Poll.

 After several players were implicated in the point-shaving scandal of 1951, LIU shuttered its entire athletic program.
-It returned to the College Division (now Division II) in 1957 as the LIU Brooklyn Blackbirds.
+It returned as a member of the College Division (now Division II) in 1957.
+At the same time as the Blackbirds returned, LIU's C.W.
+Post College Pioneers began competing in the College Division as well with the athletic identity renamed LIU Post in 2012.